How to Detail a Second-hand Car

 You may have bought your car for a knockout price, but are you sure it’s ready to take you on a road trip?
-Acquiring a used vehicle is a smart investment for people who want to drive their own car but don’t have quite enough money for a brand-new model.
+Acquiring a second hand car is a smart investment for people who want to drive their own car but don’t have quite enough money for a brand-new model.
 Before you take out your used car for the first time, make sure to give it some thorough automobile detailing work first.

 Look Before You Buy

-A cardinal rule for used vehicle shoppers is to determine if the vehicle they’re eyeing to purchase is still fully functional inside and out.
+A cardinal rule for second hand car shoppers is to determine if the vehicle they’re eyeing to purchase is still fully functional inside and out.
 If you’ve decided to buy a particular car, it has passed your initial inspection.
 However, you should still treat it to a little further cleaning once you have it in your garage.